-A Fugitive Dust Control Plan was provided by DTE in 2015.
+A Fugitive Dust Control Plan Rev 1, dated July 2019, was provided by DTE.
 Fugitive Dust Control is also discussed in the Landfill Development Plan.
-Annual Fugitive Dust Reports, dated November 22, 2017 and November 30, 2018, were provided for review.
-The reports summarized CCR fugitive dust control actions, listed citizen complaints, if any, and provided discussion of any corrective actions taken for the period December 2016 through November 2018.
-There were no citizen complaints and no corrective actions reported.
+Annual Fugitive Dust Report, dated November 2019, was provided for review.
+The reports summarized CCR fugitive dust control actions, listed citizen complaints, if any, and provided discussion of any corrective actions taken for the period December 2018 through November 2019.
+There were no citizen complaints and no corrective actions reported for the stated current period.

 During the site inspection there were no observed dust clouds or active dust control activities.
-Rainfall had occurred over night and intermittently during the inspection that may have helped keep ground and road dust under control.
-Basin water is used for dust control and signs limiting the use of the water in areas near the construction entrances have been posted by DTE.
+There were no CCR hauling trucks or construction equipment operating.
+Rainfall had occurred the previous day and overnight, and the roads that the inspection team traveled were dust free.
+Basin water is typically used for dust control when needed and signs limiting the use of the water in areas near the construction entrances have been posted by DTE.

 Dust control operations at the site are considered consistent with recognized and generally accepted good engineering standards.